- Monthly Theme: Erotic Thrillers

-Kristine: So now we are getting into the whole media circus part of the movie.
+Kristine: Now we are getting into the whole media circus part of the movie.

-Sean: Ok first let’s address your question about the women being naïve.
+Sean: Before we get to that, let’s address your question about the women being naïve.
 I thought the women were surprisingly worldly and aware, especially Brenda and Hetty Porter.
 I mean, they know the score.

-Kristine: And back to the detective’s telling line – “It’s been too long since the Christie murders; a good colorful crime spree is good for tourism.”
+Kristine: Back to the detective’s telling line: “It’s been too long since the Christie murders; a good colorful crime spree is good for tourism.”

 Kristine: Hmm, I don’t take it that way.